-How DataBar Expanded can Win the War on Food Waste
+How DataBar Expanded and GS1 Digital Link can Reduce Food Waste

 The prevalence of hunger among the world’s poor is alarming, especially when juxtaposed with the fact that approximately 40% of food in the United States is wasted.
 Unfortunately, this is not a problem confined to the US alone.
 Wastage of food is a ubiquitous issue in all parts of the world, where significant amounts of food are discarded before they can be donated or purchased by the needy.
 To reduce the amount of food waste at all points in the supply chain, including growth, distribution, retail, and consumers’ homes, a variety of strategies will need to be employed.

 The problem of food waste often stems from poor infrastructure and logistical organization.
 For instance, waste accumulates when farms, distributors, and retail stores fail to move older food products out of inventory before new ones arrive.
 As a result, on-the-shelf products may go unsold or expire just days after being purchased.
 Efficiently-run supermarkets can minimize waste by having a better grip on their inventory, thus extending the freshness of products for consumers.
 However, how can companies ensure that products closer to expiration are sold before others?